felwal-edu/dh2642-flowerfield/README.md

   - `webfontloader.js`.
 Defines a function for loading web fonts.

-- _router_

-  - `index.js`.
-Routes different paths to different pages.

 - _views_

   - `app.js`.
-Defines the base HTML.
+Defines the base HTML to be injected into `index.html`.
 It uses router links to show the right page.

+  - `homeView.js`.
+Welcomes and onboards the user.

   - `loginView.js`.
 Let's the user log in or sign up.